sanjaybasu/healthcare-ai-foundations/_chapters/chapter_24_population_health_screening.md

 r_g \geq r_{\min} \text{ for all } g
 $$

-The weights $w_g$ can incorporate multiple dimensions of need:
+The weights $$w_g$$ can incorporate multiple dimensions of need:

 $$
 w_g = \alpha_1 \cdot \text{Disease burden}_g + \alpha_2 \cdot \text{Vulnerability}_g + \alpha_3 \cdot \text{Resource deficit}_g
 $$

 where disease burden captures baseline prevalence and severity, vulnerability incorporates social determinants and healthcare access barriers, and resource deficit measures existing resource gaps relative to need.
-The coefficients $\alpha_1, \alpha_2, \alpha_3$ reflect value judgments about how to prioritize different dimensions of need.
+The coefficients $$\alpha_1, \alpha_2, \alpha_3$$ reflect value judgments about how to prioritize different dimensions of need.

 An alternative formulation optimizes for equity directly by minimizing disparities in outcomes across areas: